yayayen11/PrismGo/README.md

-# PrismGo
-* [License]
+Recktango is still under development and should be expected to release in late may of 2021

 ## Overview

 Recktango is a experimental search engine forked from KataGo (https://github.com/lightvector/KataGo).
-Recktango was forked for tests and other purposes.

 ## License